Path-yang/SentinelAI/README.md

 If not installed, follow the FFmpeg installation instructions in the Prerequisites section.

-#### Python 3.13 Compatibility Issues

-If you encounter Python 3.13 compatibility issues:

-1. The setup script now automatically handles Python 3.13+ compatibility
-2. Dependencies are installed with flexible versioning
-3. If issues persist, try using Python 3.11 or 3.12

 #### Stream Configuration Issues

 If you encounter issues with the stream configuration: